Myria-

-Myria- (symbol my) is a now obsolete decimal metric prefix denoting a factor of 104 (ten thousand).
+Myria- is a now obsolete decimal metric prefix denoting a factor of 104 (ten thousand).
 It originates from the Greek μύριοι (mýrioi) (myriad).
 The prefix was part of the original metric system adopted by France in 1795, but was not adopted when the SI prefixes were internationally adopted by the 11th CGPM conference in 1960.

 In 1685 John Wallis proposed the usage of myrio.

 Also, in 19th century English it was sometimes spelled myrio, in line with a puristic opinion by Thomas Young.

 The myriametre (10 km) is occasionally encountered in 19th-century train tariffs, or in some classifications of wavelengths as the adjective myriametric.
-The French mesures usuelles (1812-1839) did not include any units of length greater than the toise, but the myriametre remained in use throughout this period.
+The French mesures usuelles (1812–1839) did not include any units of length greater than the toise, but the myriametre remained in use throughout this period.
 In Sweden and Norway, the myriametre is still common in everyday use.
 In these countries this unit is called mil.
 Of units customarily used in trade in France, the myriagramme (10 kg) was the metric replacement for an avoirdupois unit, the quartier (25 pounds).
 Isaac Asimov's novel Foundation and Empire still mentioned the myriaton in 1952.